Trimming Stability Selection increases variable selection robustness: Robustifying Stability Selection

 A very important related algorithm is the fast and robust Bootstrap (FRB), initially introduced in \cite{salibian02}, \cite{salibian08} for regression MM-estimators.
 The main idea is that standard Bootstrapping of robust estimators would take a long computational time and that a simple uniform Bootstrapping may would result in having resamples with more than half of the instances being contaminated with a considerable probability.
-They derived a linear update rule for the robust estimator that downweights outlying instances. solves the issue of applying the expensive robust estimation procedure multiple times.
+They derived a linear update rule for the robust estimator that downweights outlying instances.
 These weights are derived by a robust MM-estimator which allows for identifying such instances according to the absolute value of their regression residual.
-The FRB has also been successfully applied to PCA (\cite{salibian06b}) and fixed design regression (\cite{salibian06a}).
+Model selection using the FRB has been proposed by \cite{salibian08b}.
+The idea is to approximate the prediction error of the model built on a particular set of predictors by using FRB and to select the predictor set for which the prediction error was minimal.
+Their strategy suffers from the lack of scalability for data sets with a large number of predictors since they have to compute the prediction error for all possible models whose total number is $2^p-1$, and even their backward strategy become infeasible for high $p$.